At the biophysical level, laughter moves lymph fluid around your body simply by the convulsions you experience during this process;

 What researchers have found in this field is that your state of mind has everything to do with the functioning of your immune system.

-By engaging in laughter, you can boost both your mind and your body.
+By laughing, you can boost both your mind and your body.

 But what if you can't find anything to laugh about?